CSCfi/csc-user-guide/docs/cloud/dbaas/application-credentials.md

     export OS_APPLICATION_CREDENTIAL_SECRET=xxxxxxxxxxxxxxxxxxx
     ```

-13. If you source the file you can use it together with with [OpenStack command line tools](cli.md).
+13. If you source the file you can use it together with with [OpenStack command-line tools](cli.md).
-14. It is a good idea to test that the application credentials is allowed to do what you expect it
+14. It is a good idea to test that the application credentials are allowed to do what you expect them
 to be able to do.
-It is also a good idea to verify that it is NOT allowed to do what you expect it
+It is also a good idea to verify that they are *NOT* allowed to do what you expect them
-not be allowed to do.
+not to be allowed to do.

 <!-- 8.
 Choosing a role, you should choose `member`.
 The `reader` role does not work as one would expect
 at the point of writing there is no difference between reader and member role when it comes to